Homotopy theory of equivariant operads with fixed colors: Model structures on equivariant operads with fixed set of colors

 Our goal in this section is to prove Theorem \ref{THMI} by transferring the $\F$-model structures on $\mathsf{Sym}^G_{\mathfrak{C}}(\V)$ from Definition \ref{SYMGFV DEF} to $\mathsf{Op}^G_{\mathfrak{C}}(\V)$ along the free-forgetful adjunction

 so that a map in $\mathsf{Op}^G_{\mathfrak{C}}(\V)$ is a weak equivalence/fibration iff so is the underlying map in $\mathsf{Sym}^G_{\mathfrak{C}}(\V)$.

-The key to proving Theorem \ref{THMI} will be a suitable filtration of free operad extensions in $\mathsf{Op}_{\mathfrak{C}}^G(\V)$, i.e. of pushouts as in \eqref{OURE EQ} below.
-This filtration is given by Lemma \ref{OURE LEM}, whose proof is postponed to \S \ref{PUSHOUT_SEC} in the Appendix.
+The key to proving Theorem \ref{THMI} will be a suitable filtration, given by Lemma \ref{OURE LEM}, of free operad extensions in $\mathsf{Op}_{\mathfrak{C}}^G(\V)$, i.e. of pushouts as in \eqref{OURE EQ} below.
 The following discussion and lemma summarizes the key properties of the filtration we will need.

 We denote by $\Omega^a_{\mathfrak{C}}$ the $\mathfrak{C}$-colored variant of the \emph{alternating trees} $\Omega^a$ of \cite[Def.
-5.52]{BP_geo} (formally, $\Omega^a_{\mathfrak{C}}$ is defined by copying Definition \ref{COLFOR DEF} but with $F$, $\rho \colon F \to F'$ therein now in $\Omega^a$).
+5.52]{BP21} (formally, $\Omega^a_{\mathfrak{C}}$ is defined by copying Definition \ref{COLFOR DEF} but with $F$, $\rho \colon F \to F'$ therein now in $\Omega^a$).
 Its objects are trees $\vect{T}$ whose set of vertices is partitioned into ``active'' and ``inert'' vertices, $\boldsymbol{V}(\vect T) = \boldsymbol{V}^{ac}(\vect T) \amalg \boldsymbol{V}^{in}(\vect T)$, in such a way that adjacent vertices are in different sides of the partition and the ``outer vertices'' (i.e. those adjacent to a leaf or root) are active.
 Its maps are informally described as tall maps of trees that ``send inert vertices to inert vertices''.

 \begin{example} Below we depict a planar alternating map $f \colon T \to S$ between alternating trees $S,T \in \Omega^a$.
 Active vertices are black $\bullet$ and inert vertices are white $\circ$.
 Pictorially, active vertices $\bullet$ can be expanded to an alternating tree of the same arity, while inert vertices $\circ$ are preserved.